 The match was exciting.
 “Exciting” is used as a modifier here to describe the “match”

-Modifiers are optional words in a sentence.
+GMAT Modifiers are optional words in a sentence.
 Adding or removing them does not change the meaning of a sentence.
 However, when used properly they make writing more descriptive and interesting.
-GMAT sentence correction questions contain dangling or misplaced modifier–related questions.
+GMAT sentence correction questions contain dangling or misplaced modifiers–related questions.

 Here “thirsty” is a dangling modifier, as the subject is missing.

-The sentence means, Anita does not do anything but the paint on weekends.
+The sentence means, Anita does not do anything but paint on weekends.

 The sentence rightly conveys that Anita paints only on weekends.

 Faulty comparison occurs when a similar comparison pertaining to people, things or a set of groups is missing in a sentence.